Green snail

 Movement pathways

 Green snail can spread slowly via natural movement.
-However, they are primarily spread through the movement of plants, soil and other objects.
+However, they are primarily spread through the movement of plants, soil and equipment.

 • pasture grasses

-To minimise the risk of introducing green snail to your property, ensure all machinery, equipment and bins are appropriately cleaned before arriving on your property.
-Inspect all plant materials that arrive for evidence of the presence of green snail.
+To minimise the risk of introducing green snail to your property, ensure all machinery, equipment and bins are appropriately cleaned of any plant material and soil before arriving on your property.
+Inspect all plants and plant products that arrive for the presence of green snail.

-Businesses that are operating land where green snail has been detected, or land that has been linked to a green snail detection, must also follow biosecurity measures to reduce the likelihood of the pest spreading further.
+People that are operating land where green snail has been detected, or land that has been linked to a green snail detection, must also follow biosecurity measures to reduce the likelihood of the pest spreading further.
+A permit is required for movement of any green snail host materials from affected land.

 Legislation is enacted under the Plant Biosecurity Act 2010 to declare all parcels of land affected by green snail to be Restricted Areas in the Order declaring Restricted Areas in Victoria for the control of green snail.

-All owners/operators of green snail affected land require a permit to move any potential green snail carriers off their land (including plants, machinery and equipment).
+All owners/operators of green snail affected land require a permit to move any potential green snail host materials off their land (including plants, fodder, machinery).
 If you require a permit, please contact Agriculture Victoria Plant Biosecurity on 1800 878 962 or use the regional contact details below.

 Northern Region